In this article, we present to you our preview and predictions for the 2025 ICC Champions Trophy.

 Worst Team: Bangladesh

-Once striving to break into the big boys’ pack, the Bangladesh men’s team has been slowly slipping into an era which it fought so hard to get out of.
-Since making the semi-finals of the 2017 ICC Champions Trophy in England, it has been a downward spiral for the Bengal Tigers.
-They were thoroughly outplayed by the big boys in both the 2023 CWC and the 2024 T20 World Cup in the Caribbeans, while teams below team are slowly breathing down their necks.
+Once striving to break into the big boys’ pack, Bangladesh have been slowly slipping into an era they fought so hard to get out of.
+Since making the semi-finals of the 2017 Champions Trophy in England, it has been a downward spiral for the Bengal Tigers.
+They were thoroughly outplayed by the big sides in both the 2023 CWC and the 2024 T20 World Cup, all the while teams below them have been breathing down their necks.

-Bangladesh recently played two ODI series against West Indies and Afghanistan, and lost both of them.
-They won only one game out of a possible six, and lack in all three aspects when compared with the big guns.
-Paired with the likes of India, Pakistan and New Zealand in group A, it doesn’t get any tougher.
+Bangladesh recently played two ODI series, against the West Indies and Afghanistan, and lost both of them.
+They won only one game out of six and were found lacking in all three aspects of the game.
+Paired with the likes of India, Pakistan, and New Zealand in Group A, Bangladesh’s odds of making the semis are rather slim.

 Favourites: Australia

-The 2023 ODI World Cup winners will walk into this year’s ICC Champions Trophy as the favourites to lift the trophy ahead of the likes of India, Pakistan and South Africa.
-There’s no doubt that this Australian side has flaws, but after a very long time, the Aussies will have a batting line-up that will be firing on all cylinders.
-Their recent BGT series win against India saw a lot of their batters find form ahead of this tournament.
+The 2023 ODI World Cup winners walk into this year’s Champions Trophy as favourites ahead of the likes of India, Pakistan, and South Africa.
+There’s no doubt that this Australian side has flaws, but after a very long time they have a batting lineup that will be firing on all cylinders.
+Their recent BGT series win against India saw a lot of their batters find form at the right time.

 Leave a Reply